LinkForty/core/infra/CONTRIBUTING.md

 ### What Core Maintainers Will Do

 - Review and merge PRs for your platform
-- Help with general Link Forty questions
+- Help with general LinkForty questions
 - Validate deployments still work (periodically)
 - Archive unmaintained platforms (if necessary)